Money Order vs Money Transfer: Which Should You Use?

 A money transfer moves funds electronically from one account or location to another.
 Common providers include Western Union, MoneyGram, Wise, Remitly, Xoom, and your bank's wire service.
 Some transfers settle in minutes, some take days, and the cost varies by speed, country, and payout method.

 Domestic transfers between US bank accounts can be free if you use Zelle, ACH, or a peer app.
 International transfers usually carry both a flat fee and an exchange-rate markup that can quietly add 1% to 4% to the cost.
+Our how to send money online guide walks through which app to pick by corridor and how to spot the rate margin.

 Western Union